As a salesperson, contracts aren’t really my thing. If they were I’d have been a lawyer.

 Often times during negotiations knowledge is power.
 If you arm yourself with knowledge beforehand, you will have the power when it really matters, during contract negotiations.

 What are your thoughts?
-Is it important to know what is contained within your business contracts?
+Is it important to know what is contained in your business contracts?
 Let me know what you think in the comments below.

 ~ Johnny Bravo